Seeds Trading License in Dubai

 Global food security is reshaping trade priorities, and seeds sit at the very heart of that conversation.
 As demand for agricultural inputs grows across Africa, South Asia, and the wider Middle East, Dubai has positioned itself as the natural gateway for seeds trading between producers and emerging markets.
 Whether you are an established agri-business or an entrepreneur entering the sector for the first time, obtaining a Seeds Trading License in Dubai opens the door to one of the world's most strategically connected trade corridors.

-This guide covers everything you need to know about the Seeds Trading License under Activity Code 4773.17 at Dubai South Business Hub Free Zone, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is the ideal base for this trade.
+This guide covers everything you need to know about the Seeds Trading License under Activity Code 4773.17 at Dubai South Business Hub Free Zone, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is the ideal base for this trade.

 UAE and Dubai Market Context